 - helping new residents settle in

-- offering help and advice to residents, in some cases signposting them to professional support services within the University eg Student Counselling, Leeds Nightline or Student Medical Practice
+- offering help and advice to residents, in some cases signposting them to professional support services such as, Student Counselling and Leeds Nightline, within the University, or the Student Medical Practice

 - dealing with noise complaints

 - breaking up unauthorised parties

 - admitting locked-out students or new arrivals to their rooms

 - being present in the residence office or other communal area at designated times to deal with enquiries or post collection

 - responding to any calls received on the Subwarden duty mobile